 From Cyprus to Lebanon.
 Short Breaks from Cyprus to Lebanon.
 Private Guided tours from Cyprus to Lebanon

-Day 1: Departure flight from Larnaca to Beirut.
+Day 1: Departure flight from Larnaca or Pafos to Beirut.
 Transfer to hotel.

 Day 2: Guided tour of Byblos, the worlds’ oldest continuously inhabited town.
 Visit the fisherman’s harbour, the crusader castle, the Church of St. John the Baptist, Phoenician temples, Roman theatre and the souks.
 Visit Jeita Grotto (nominated to be one of the seven wonders of the natural world).
 Proceed to Harissa (one way by cable car), see the panoramic view of Jounieh bay.
 Lebanese lunch included.